RenonDis/sqlcf/README.md

 # sqlcf
-The sezubtile merging of snc
+The subtle merging of sncf and sql
-kjk